Is The Pentagon Modifying Viruses To Save Crops — Or To Wage Biological Warfare?

 And to Voeneke, the peaceful puposes that DARPA has proposed don't really seem plausible.
 If one is trying to protect a crop, just spray it, she says.
 Why resort to uncontrollable, unpredictable tools like genetically modified insects and viruses?

 "It seems much easier to harm a plant with this technology than to make it more resilient," she says.
 It's pretty easy to imagine using modified insects and viruses during wartime to destroy an opponent's crops.
-So the research could be perceived, at least, as a as a violation of the Biological Weapons Treaty.
+So the research could be perceived, at least, as a violation of the Biological Weapons Treaty.
 She recently co-authored a commentary in the journal Science calling for more public debate about this research.

 DARPA's Blake Bextine insists that Voeneke's suspicions aren't justified.
 "We are not developing biological warfare agents," he says.
 "This is for the benefit of crops and the stability of our food supply."